supervisely/docs/apps/development/app-engine.md

 ## 5. Application runnning

 Let's consider some basic example: `Hello World App`.
 This app has UI: user clicks on the button, app generates random string and shows it in UI.
-Here is demo how it works:
+See demo how it works:

 ![](./images/hello-world.gif)